collective-sense-commons/csc-mainsite/README.md

 Status of CSC services: [status.collectivesensecommons.org](https://status.collectivesensecommons.org/)

 Collective Sense Commons is a public benefit project organized and supported by Peter Kaminski and others to provide coordination, communication, and sensemaking tools to individuals and organizations that are involved with collective sensemaking.
+CSC is part of the [Massive Human Intelligence Project](https://massivehumanintelligence.org/).

 Organizations and individuals are encouraged to use and protect the services as a community commons.